Vertex US

 Vertex US is part of the global network of venture capital funds.

-In addition to the U.S., the Vertex Global Network is comprised of affiliates in Israel, China, Southeast Asia and India.
+In addition to the U.S., the Vertex Global Network is comprised of affiliates in Israel, China, Southeast Asia and India and Japan.
 Leveraging the combined experience and resources of our extensive partner network enables our portfolio companies to realize their full potential.

 © 2024 by Vertex Ventures US All rights reserved.